bsinkule/Grid-Template-Areas/README.md

 ```
 > NOTE: Notice we also added some css to the `nav ul` so the nav links will show in a row instead of a column like in the mobile layout

-16. Paste the below code into main.css so when the screen width gets to 1000px the webpage changes to a 3 column layout.
+11. Paste the below code into main.css so when the screen width gets to 1000px the webpage changes to a 3 column layout.
+Check it out in the browser.
 ```css
 @media (min-width: 1000px) {
     .wrapper {